-We have travelled a lot both in Australia and overseas, but our favourite restaurant in the world has it home right on the Gold Coast.
+We have travelled a lot both in Australia and overseas, but our favourite restaurant in the world has its home right on the Gold Coast.

-When you walk into Rick Shores it feels like a party; the sun is shining, the highrises are in the distance, the blue waves are crashing up near your feet, the cocktails are flowing and Fleetwood Mac is often playing in the background.
-It’s very difficult to leave this iconic Gold Coast restaurant and you always end up wanting more.
+When you walk into Rick Shores, it feels like a party.
+The sun is shining, the highrises are in the distance, the blue waves are crashing up near your feet, the cocktails are flowing, and Fleetwood Mac is often playing in the background.
+It’s tough to leave this iconic Gold Coast restaurant, and you always end up wanting more.

 We knew that Rick Shores was the perfect wedding venue for us.